Many people in Ireland think that purchases made with a credit card are somehow better protected against faults or non-delivery.

 So in the UK , with purchases on credit cards – any problems with faulty goods or goods not received must be refunded by the credit card company if the retailer can’t or won’t sort it out.

-There is currently no such consumer legislation here in Ireland.
+There is currently no consumer legislation similar to the UK’s “Section 75” here in Ireland.

 But many people in Ireland seem to assume that they get more protection when using a credit card instead of a debit card … but they don’t.

 Purchases of goods or services, made with credit cards and debit cards by Irish residents all have some consumer protection in the form of “Chargeback“.